nf-core/raredisease/docs/usage.md

 VEP plugins may be installed in the cache directory, and the plugin pLI is mandatory to install.
 To supply files required by VEP plugins, use `vep_plugin_files` parameter.
 See example cache [here](https://raw.githubusercontent.com/nf-core/test-datasets/raredisease/reference/vep_cache_and_plugins.tar.gz).<br />
 <sup>5</sup> GnomAD VCF files can be downloaded from [here](https://gnomad.broadinstitute.org/downloads).
 The option `gnomad_af` expects a tab-delimited file with
-no header and the following columns: `CHROM POS REF_ALLELE ALT_ALLELE AF`.
+no header and the following columns: `CHROM POS REF_ALLELE,ALT_ALLELE AF`.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/gnomad_reformated.tab.gz).<br />
 <sup>6</sup>Used by GENMOD for ranking the variants.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/rank_model_snv.ini).<br />
 <sup>7</sup>File containing list of SO terms listed in the order of severity from most severe to lease severe for annotating genomic and mitochondrial SNVs.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/variant_consequences_v2.txt).
 You can learn more about these terms [here](https://grch37.ensembl.org/info/genome/variation/prediction/predicted_data.html).
 <sup>8</sup>A CSV file that describes the files used by VEP's named and custom plugins.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/vep_files.csv). <br />